State Safety Office

 Employee health and safety issues should be brought to the immediate attention of the district representatives identified in this website.
 Central Office employees should contact the State Safety Office.
 In addition, the office maintains technical reference and audio visual libraries with materials on safety and health subject matters.
 Materials from these libraries are available for use by all Department personnel.

-The Safety Office publishes a monthly Industrial Safety Awareness Reporter, the Safety Advisor, on safe work practices and procedures both on and off the job.
-As part of the department's safety awareness program, a monthly newsletter, The Safety Advisor is distributed to FDOT employees and is available to other state agencies and interested parties.
+The Safety Office publishes a monthly Safety and Health Awareness Reporter, the Safety Advisor, on safe work practices and procedures both on and off the job.
+As part of the department's safety awareness programs, a monthly newsletter, The Safety Advisor is distributed to FDOT employees and is available to other state agencies and interested parties.

 Accidents in the workplace and their costs, in terms of injuries to employees and other losses, are a serious concern and have always been the focus of the Department's loss prevention program.
 Data from the Division of Risk Management, Florida Department of Financial Services, indicate that more than 50% of the total incurred costs of all claims in FDOT represents workers' compensation, the rest of the costs distributed among general liability, auto liability, property loss and others.
 Implementation of the Loss Prevention Manual and observance of safe work practices would help reduce the incidents resulting in these losses.